 It’s important to be as honest and transparent as possible with your ARR methodology so you can get an accurate read on your company’s health, and when the time comes, so you can present achievable forecasts to interested investors.

 If all your subscriptions are annual, your ARR will be relatively simple to calculate.
-However, when you’re taking monthly and multi-year subscriptions into account, plus one-off fees and discounts, things can get a little more tricky.
+However, when you’re taking monthly and multi-year subscriptions into account, plus one-off fees and discounts, things can get a little trickier.

 Let's go through a few examples so you can see how the ARR calculations differ:

 If a customer signs up for your product for 4 years, at a total cost of $40,000, plus a cost for sign-up and training fees of $8,000, the calculation should be:

 ARR: $40,000 / 4 years = $10,000

 The $8,000 is not included in this calculation, as it’s non-recurring revenue.